Anger vs Rage: Difference and Comparison

 1. Anger is either a constructive or destructive emotion that comes in response to fear, anxiety, threat, or hurt.
 On the other hand, Rage is destructive anger that comes due to frustration, hurt, or anger.

-2. Anger lasts either for a short or long time and has an impact on the mindset of a person.
+2. Anger lasts either for a short or long time and impacts a person’s mindset.
 Rage is uncontrollable and results in violence.

 3. The intensity of anger is from low to high, but the intensity of rage is very high.

-4. Anger can be controlled by practicing anger management steps, but rage cannot be controlled if the intensity is very high.
+4. Anger can be controlled by practising anger management steps, but rage cannot be controlled if the intensity is very high.

-5. Anger helps to overcome fear, increases thinking power, creates awareness.
-Rage impacts the relationships, career, mental health, and reputation of a person.
+5. Anger helps to overcome fear, increases thinking power, and creates awareness.
+Rage impacts a person’s relationships, career, mental health, and reputation.

 Difference Between Anger and Rage